Overview of potential upgrade issues (Visual C++)

 Over the years, Windows APIs and data types have been added, and sometimes changed or removed.
 Also, other SDKs that did not belong to the core operating system have come and gone.
 Older programs may therefore contain calls to APIs that no longer exist.
 They may also contain calls to APIs in other Microsoft SDKs that are no longer supported.
 If you see an error involving a Windows API or an API from an older Microsoft SDK, it is possible that an API has been removed and/or superseded by a newer, more secure function.

-For more information about the current API set and the minimum supported operating systems for a specific Windows API, see Windows API Index and navigate to the API in question.
+For more information about the current API set and the minimum supported operating systems for a specific Windows API, see Microsoft API and reference catalog and navigate to the API in question.

 When upgrading a program that uses the Windows API either directly or indirectly, you will need to decide the minimum Windows version to support.
 In most cases Windows 7 is a good choice.
 For more information see Header file problems.
 The WINVER macro defines the oldest version of Windows that your program is designed to run on.
 If your MFC program sets WINVER to 0x0501 (Windows XP) you will get a warning because MFC no longer supports XP, even though the compiler itself has an XP mode.